 - Have incomes below 80 percent of the area median income

 - Qualify for unemployment insurance or have experienced financial hardship during or due, directly or indirectly, to COVID-19; and

 These funds augment $25 billion in funding provided for Emergency Rental Assistance in the December 2020 Consolidated Appropriations Act for FY 2021, but provide grantees with some additional flexibility to better stabilize renters.
 Many states, local governments, and territories have already opened or are about to open emergency rental assistance programs with funds provided in December.
 Many tribes are also operating Emergency Rental Assistance programs through funding provided in December or Housing Assistance and Supportive Services for Native Americans funding included in the American Rescue Plan Act of 2021.

-More information about the ERA program, including a listing of local governments eligible to participate, is available on the U.S. Department of Treasury’s website at: https://home.treasury.gov/policy- issues/cares/emergency-rental-assistance-program
+More information about the ERA program is available on the U.S. Department of Treasury’s website at: https://home.treasury.gov/policy- issues/cares/emergency-rental-assistance-program

 The National Council of State Housing Agencies provides links to many of the state-wide ERA programs through a map on its website at: https://www.ncsha.org/emergency-housing-assistance/